MaDHouSe79/mh-vehiclekeyitem/README.md

 - [mh-vehiclekeys](https://github.com/MaDHouSe79/mh-vehiclekeys) (Required)

 # Install:
 - 1. Place `mh-vehiclekeyitem` in to [mh] folder
 - 2. Add ensure [mh] to your server.cfg
 - 3. Add all everyting below in the scripts.
 - 4. after you add all the code, you can restart the server and enjoy this script ;)

+# To Add in `qb-garages`:
+- 1. Add in to qb-garages client.lua, when you take a vehicle: `exports['mh-vehiclekeyitem']:CreateTempKey(vehicle)`
+- 2. Add in to qb-garages client.lua, when you park a vehicle `exports['mh-vehiclekeyitem']:DeleteKey(QBCore.Functions.GetPlate(vehicle))`

+# Add and removeing keys
+You need to add this above in all your script that uses keys or spawn vehicles that you need to use, if you dont do this you can't drive this vehicle, the lockpick works also the same. add the same exports when you get the keys.

 # To add in `resources/[qb]/qb-inventory/html/js/app.js` around line 420